FAB1150/ESP32_fan_control/README.md

 ![Breadboard][img1]

 * note that in this image the bottom rail in the breadboard has 12V, and the top rail is 5V.
 Don't mix them up!
+* the pin next to the 5V input is NOT a ground! it doesn't say GND, but CMD. follow the diagram in the image above!
 * By default, the fan PWM output (green wire) is on pin GPIO35, and the thermistor input (brown wire) is on pin GPIO25.
-Check where the pins are on your board, as some have them scrambled in different places
+Check where the pins are on your board, as some have them scrambled in different places.
+If you choose differents pins, you can edit the default ones in the next step.
+For the thermistor input, make sure to [choose a pin][link4] connected to the ADC (ADCx_y in the website's image)
 * The pull-down resistor (connected to the green wire) isn't strictly necessary, but if you don't use it some fans might misbehave
 * The 100KΩ resistor goes between 3V and the thermistor, as in this image:
 ![thermistor][img2]